-Chris works with both writers and artists, with artists creating illustrations to accompany their articles in newspaper and journal publications.
-In the first few months since the program launched in fall of 2023, the team published stories in Slate, TruthOut, Waging Nonviolence, Filter and other publications, collectively earning thousands of dollars.
-Empowerment Avenue supports the outside volunteer infrastructure, provides members of the cohort with books and supplies, and compensates Chris to spearhead the program’s growth.
+Under the Writer's Development Program, Chris works with both writers and artists, with artists creating illustrations to accompany their articles in newspaper and journal publications.
+In the first year of implimentation, six writers published over 110 stories in publications including Slate, the Seattle Times, The Stranger, TruthOut and Filter Magazine, collectively earning over $10,000.
+Empowerment Avenue supports the outside volunteer infrastructure and compensates Chris to spearhead the program’s growth.
+The program receives additional funding from The Seattle Foundation.

 For most of 2021, Empowerment Avenue collaborated with Scalawag Magazine to develop the Press in Prison Guidebook, a practical, abolitionist guide for outside journalists and editors to center the journalism by incarcerated writers.
 The guidebook covers topics like how to source and pay writers, how to mitigate retaliation, how to co-report and how to increase newsroom capacity for this work.
 In January of 2022, we held a day-long virtual convening to introduce the guidebook.
 The event included recordings and call-ins from currently-incarcerated writers.